starwarsfan/shadow-control/README.md

 Configuration of the used shutter type.

-Default is pivoting range of 0°-90°.
+Default is pivoting range of 0°-90° (yaml: `mode1`).
 These shutters are fully closed (vertical) at 90° and horizontally open at 0°.

-The other possible shutter type has a movement range from 0°-180°, whereas these shutters are closed to the inside at 0°, horizontally open at 90°, and closed to the outside at 180°.
+The other possible shutter type has a movement range from 0°-180° (yaml: `mode2`), whereas these shutters are closed to the inside at 0°, horizontally open at 90°, and closed to the outside at 180°.